Matěj Blümel

-Matěj Blümel (born 31 May 2000) is a Czech professional ice hockey forward for the Texas Stars in the American Hockey League (AHL) as a prospect to the Dallas Stars of the National Hockey League (NHL) and the Czech national team.
+Matěj Blümel (born 31 May 2000) is a Czech professional ice hockey forward for the Boston Bruins of the National Hockey League (NHL) and the Czech national team.

 Playing career

-Blümel as a youth began his career within HC Dynamo Pardubice, joining the club as a 13 year-old and featuring through all junior levels.
-He spent to two junior season in North America, playing with the Waterloo Black Hawks in the United States Hockey League (USHL) before he was drafted by the Edmonton Oilers in the fourth-round, 100th overall, of the 2019 NHL Entry Draft.
+Blümel, as a youth, began his career within HC Dynamo Pardubice, joining the club as a 13-year-old and featuring through all junior levels.
+He spent to two junior season in North America, playing with the Waterloo Black Hawks in the United States Hockey League (USHL) before he was drafted by the Edmonton Oilers in the fourth-round, 100th overall, of the 2019 NHL entry draft.

 Blümel returned to the Czech Republic and made his professional debut with Dynamo Pardubice during the 2019–20 season.
-In a depth role, he continued his development in recording 4 goals through 31 regular season games.
+In a depth role, he continued his development in recording 4 goals through 31 regular-season games.

 Following his third full season in the ELH, and with his draft rights not retained by the Oilers, Blümel was signed as a free agent to a two-year, entry-level contract with the Dallas Stars on 7 June 2022.

-Blümel scored his first career NHL goal against the Philadelphia Flyers on November 13th 2022.
+Blümel scored his first career NHL goal against the Philadelphia Flyers on 13 November 2022.

+During the 2024–25 season in the AHL with the Texas Stars, Blümel scored a league-leading 39 goals in 67 games, and with 72 points finished only one behind the league leader in that category as well.
+He received the Willie Marshall Award as the top goal scorer, and was selected as a First Team All-Star.